 The range roads linking Colchester to Sherwood Park and rural roads adjacent to existing subdivisions in Colchester should be monitored and improved as necessary to address traffic volumes and safety as Colchester develops.
 TIAs/traffic studies should be prepared to guide improvements and should address the needs of pedestrians, cyclists, motorists and transit vehicles.
-Future improvements to the Range Roads north of Colchester should include dedicated facilities for cyclists.
+Future new community, particularly in mixed-use centres improvements to the Range Roads north of Colchester should include dedicated facilities for cyclists.